 Christopher Snowdon is the head of lifestyle economics at the Institute of Economic Affairs.
 His research focuses on social freedoms, prohibition and policy-based evidence.
 He is a regular columnist for EA magazine and an occasional contributor to Spiked, The Critic and the Telegraph.
 He often appears on TV and radio discussing social and economic issues.

-Snowdon is the editor of the Nanny State Index and the author of five books: 'Killjoys' (2017), 'Selfishness, Greed and Capitalism' (2015), 'The Art of Suppression' (2011), 'The Spirit Level Delusion' (2010) and 'Velvet Glove, Iron Fist' (2009).
+Snowdon is the editor of the Nanny State Index and the author of six books: 'Polemics' (2020), 'Killjoys' (2017), 'Selfishness, Greed and Capitalism' (2015), 'The Art of Suppression' (2011), 'The Spirit Level Delusion' (2010) and 'Velvet Glove, Iron Fist' (2009).
 He has also written more than a dozen reports for the Institute of Economic Affairs including ‘Drinking, Fast and Slow’, ‘The Proof of the Pudding: Denmark’s Fat Tax Fiasco’, ‘Cheap as Chips’, ‘Sock Puppets’ and ‘Closing Time: Who’s killing the British pub?’.

 He blogs at Velvet Glove, Iron Fist.

 For the benefit of conference organisers, sub-editors etc.

 THE LAST ORDERS PODCAST

 I co-host the Spiked Last Orders podcast which you can subscribe to on iTunes.
 In this sample episode from May 2020, special guest Matt Ridley talks about China, lockdown and innovation.